-For Q1 FY2012, MetroAccess passenger revenue totaled \$1,946,044, which is significantly higher than revenue recorded for the same reporting period in FY2011.
-The FY2012 quarterly passenger revenue reflects the fare increase implemented on February 27, 2011.
-In addition, although revenue collected through the EZ-Pay system was appropriately recorded in a deferred revenue account in FY2011, the process for FY2012 has been revised to recognize this revenue in the profit and loss statement based on passenger usage reports.
+September FY2012 MetroAccess passenger revenue totaled \$651,356.
+MetroAccess passenger revenue year-to-date is \$1,946,044, which is significantly higher than revenue recorded for the same reporting period in FY2011.
+The FY2012 monthly passenger revenue reflects the implementation of the fare increase on February 27, 2011.
+In addition, although revenue collected through the EZ-Pay system was appropriately recorded in a deferred revenue account in FY2011, the process for FY2012 has been revised to record this revenue monthly based on usage reports.